LucasJunio/microservice-rabbitmq-express-nest/README.md

 # 1. Overview

-Example of RabbitMQ integration with Node.js applications using Docker.
+Example of RabbitMQ integration with Node.js applications nest and express using Docker.

 Result: